steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

    -  For kernels with single GEMM, set to 0.

-   -  For kernels with two GEMMs fused (FlashAttention, or any other kernel that fuses 2 GEMMs), set to 1.
+   -  For kernels with two GEMMs fused (Flash Attention, or any other kernel that fuses 2 GEMMs), set to 1.

-   -  For kernels that fuse a single GEMM with another non GEMM operator (for example reLU activation), set to 0.
+   -  For kernels that fuse a single GEMM with another non GEMM operator (for example ReLU activation), set to 0.

    -  For kernels that have no GEMMs, set to 1.